Herne, North Rhine-Westphalia: Notable people

-Notable business
+Notable businesses

 Major industrial employers in Herne are Schwing (manufacturer of concrete pumps), Vulkan (couplings and connections for refrigeration and air conditioning) and the construction company Heitkamp.

-Herne is the location of two renowned hospitals of supraregional importance, the Rheumazentrum Ruhrgebiet (rheumatology specialist clinic) with a center for rare diseases, and the Urology Clinic at the Marien-Hospital, one of the leading clinics for tumor therapy, neuro-urology, uro-gynecology, andrology and incontinence therapy.
+Herne is the location of two renowned hospitals of supraregional importance, the Rheumazentrum Ruhrgebiet, a specialized rheumatology clinic that includes a center for rare diseases, and the Urology Clinic at the Marien-Hospital, recognized as a leading center for tumor therapy, neuro-urology, urogynecology, andrology, and incontinence treatment.
 Both clinics are affiliated with the Ruhr University Bochum.

 Sports

 Herne is home to several football clubs, including SC Westfalia Herne, DSC Wanne-Eickel and SV Sodingen.
 The city's soccer tradition is closely linked to the mining industry.
 The clubs celebrated their greatest successes in the 1950s.